-If you want to something find in your diagrams, Search feature will help you.
-It offers many options - you can specify where to search (current project, current diagram, etc.), how to search (match case/match whole word/use wildcards or regular expressions) and check parts (name/custom ID/tagged value etc.) which will be searched.
+If you want to find something in your diagrams, the Search feature will help you.
+It offers many options - you can specify where to search (current project, current diagram, etc.), how to search (match case/match whole word/use wildcards or regular expressions) and check parts (name/custom ID/tagged value, etc.) which will be searched.

 A diagram can be linked to an element.
 When you double-click on it, the linked diagram will be open.

 Diagram instance and model of element

 Software Ideas Modeler is not just a diagram drawing tool.
 It has a real model behind it.
 Model entities and diagram elements are two separate things.
 The same element can have multiple instances placed in multiple diagrams (or even in the single diagram on different positions).
 E.g. there can be relationships between a class, its operations and a call action in sequence diagram.

 You can import your tables from MS SQL, MySQL and other databases using OLE DB

 You can generate a class diagram from your code in C++, C#, Java, PHP, Ruby or VB.NET.